bibleexchange/romans__textbook/textbook/en/1001_the-rejection-of-israel-and-human-responsibility.md

 ### The Jews' path to God (10:12—15)

-### The Jew's Rejection of the Gospel (10:16—21)
+### The Jew's rejection of the Gospel (10:16—21)

 **Read Isaiah 65:1—10**.
 God sends a preacher -> a preacher preaches -> an audience hears -> the hearer believes -> the believer calls on the name of the Lord -> the Lord saves him.
-Where is the DISCONNECT?
+Where is the disconnect?
 "They have not obeyed or heeded the Gospel."

 - Did God send a preacher?
-YES (v.
+Yes (v.
 19, 20, Moses, Isaiah, etc.)
 - Did the preacher preach?
-YES (v.
+Yes (v.
 16)
-- Did the Audience Hear?
-YES (v.
-18, Moses Foretold, Isaiah Foretold)
+- Did the audience Hear?
+Yes (v.
+18, Moses foretold, Isaiah foretold)

 The hearers refused to believe.
 We have a responsibility in God's plan of redemption.
 God is using the Gentiles to provoke the Jew to jealousy (10:19).